VladRodionov/hbase-row-cache/README.md

 * Supports in-memory, disk-only and hybrid modes.
 * Cache size: 100's of GBs to TBs of RAM/Disk with low predictable query latency.
 * Can be used with the following eviction policies (LRU, S-LRU, FIFO).
 S-LRU is default.
 * Pure 100% - compatible Java.
-The only native code is Zstd compression codecs (Linux x86 and Mac OSX).
+The only native code are Zstd compression codecs (multiple platforms are supported out of the box).
 It can works on any Java platform with compression disabled.
 * Sub-millisecond latencies (on network),  zero GC.
 * Implemented as RegionObserver co-processor.
 * Easy installation and configuration.